drakkan/sftpgo/docs/keyboard-interactive.md

 - `ip`, string
 - `password`, string.
 This is the hashed password as stored inside the data provider
 - `answers`, list of string.
 It will be null for the first request
 - `questions`, list of string.
-It will contains the previous asked questions.
+It will contain the previously asked questions.
 It will be null for the first request

 The HTTP response code must be 200 and the body must contain the same JSON struct described for the program.

-Let's see a basic sample, the configured hook is `http://127.0.0.1:8000/keyIntHookPwd`, as soon as the user try to login, SFTPGo makes this HTTP POST request:
+Let's see a basic sample, the configured hook is `http://127.0.0.1:8000/keyIntHookPwd`, as soon as the user tries to login, SFTPGo makes this HTTP POST request:

 ```shell
 POST /keyIntHookPwd HTTP/1.1